Administrative Vehicles

 • Each vehicle must have a functioning interior light within the passenger compartment.

-• Each vehicle must be equipped with adequate heating and air conditioning for driver and passengers.
+• Each vehicle must be equipped with adequate heating and air conditioning for driver and individuals.

 • Each vehicles floor must be covered with commercial anti-skid, ribbed rubber flooring, or carpeting.
-Ribbing in vehicles equipped to transport wheelchair passengers shall not interfere with wheelchair movement between the lift and the wheelchair positions.
+The anti-skid flooring should not interfere with wheelchair movement between the lift and the wheelchair positions.

 • Each vehicle must be clearly identified on the exterior in accordance with the Vehicle Markings Identification (refer to the Exhibit 22 – Vehicle Identification/Markings section in this chapter for additional information).